-- 1. That the Report and Accounts for the year to 30 April 2012 be received. - 2.
-That the Directors' Remuneration Report for the year to 30 April 2012 be approved. - 3.
+- 1. That the Report and Accounts for the year to 30 April 2013 be received. - 2.
+That the Directors' Remuneration Report for the year to 30 April 2013 be approved. - 3.
 That Hamish Buchan, who retires from office annually, be re-elected as a Director. - 4.
-That Martin Hamilton-Sharp, who retires from office annually, be re-elected as a Director. - 5.
-That Gordon Neilly, who retires from office annually, be re-elected as a Director. - 6.
-That Stuart Paul, who retires from office annually, be re-elected as a Director. - 7.
-That Frank Rushbrook, who retires from office annually, be re-elected as a Director. - 8.
-That Robin Angus, who retires from office annually, be re-elected as a Director. - 9.
+That Gordon Neilly, who retires from office annually, be re-elected as a Director. - 5.
+That Stuart Paul, who retires from office annually, be re-elected as a Director. - 6.
+That Frank Rushbrook, who retires from office annually, be re-elected as a Director. - 7.
+That Robin Angus, who retires from office annually, be re-elected as a Director. - 8.
 That Ernst & Young LLP be re-appointed as Auditors and that the Directors be authorised to determine their remuneration.

-10. Authority to allot shares
+9. Authority to allot shares